astronomer/docs/learn/airflow-sql-data-quality.md

     Check Values: {'geq_to': 0, 'result': -12, 'success': False}
 ```

+Starting with version 1.3 of the Common SQL provider the SQLColumnCheckOperator will convert a returned `result` of `None` to 0 by default and still run the check.

+For example, if a column check for the `MY_COL` column is set to accept a minimum value of -10 or more but runs on an empty table, the check would still pass because the `None` result is treated as 0.
+You can toggle this behavior by setting `accept_none=False`, which will cause all checks returning `None` to fail.

+In previous versions running a column check on an empty table always resulted in the check to fail.

 ## Example SQLTableCheckOperator

 The `SQLTableCheckOperator` provides a way to check the validity of user defined SQL statements which can involve one or more columns of a table.
 There is no limit to the amount of columns these statements can involve or to their complexity.
 The statements are provided to the operator as a dictionary with the `checks` parameter.